YaokunLin/ActuaryProgrammer/README.md

     Take note of the id.

+4. Set the proper secret in Secret Manager for your environment and redeploy the API.
     In the Secret manager you will need to update AUTH0_MACHINE_CLIENT_ID and AUTH0_MACHINE_USER_ID so the mapping can be used when authenticating with client credentials for admin endpoints, like `/api/users`.

+5. [Update the Auth0 Custom Action secrets](https://manage.auth0.com/dashboard/us/dev-ea57un9z/actions/library) for `PEERLOGIC_API_CLIENT_ID` `PEERLOGIC_API_CLIENT_SECRET` for the application.